 The term “overpayments” refers to healthcare reimbursement claims that were, for whatever reason, paid at an amount higher than the amount owed by the health plan to the recipient.

-There are many different causes of overpayments, such as duplicate billing, third party liability, outright billing fraud and several others.
+There are many different causes of overpayments, such as duplicate billing, third-party liability, outright billing fraud, and several others.
 Many overpayments are impossible or prohibitively difficult to avoid; even the best-run plans commit them.
 In fact, overpayments are a relatively predictable phenomenon…and a costly one.
-Providers also utilize new billing technologies and Revenue Cycle Managers to create billing strategies in order to creatively get around administrators’ claims adjudication and payment processes in order Maximize Revenues!
+Providers also utilize new billing technologies and Revenue Cycle Managers to create billing strategies in order to creatively get around administrators’ claims adjudication and payment processes in order to Maximize Revenues!

 Furthermore, health plans’ contracts with providers typically include an explicit right to recover overpaid claims.
 Of course, some overpayments are difficult and costly to detect.
 And detecting an overpayment is not the same as recovering it.
 Out-of-network providers, for example, may have little obligation or incentive to refund an overpayment.
 And a fraudster who has been put in jail – or fled the country – can be nearly impossible to collect from.
 And of course, recoveries take time – several months to several years after the paid date, depending on the situation.

 Clients can reduce their medical claim costs by 2-4% or more off of their annual medical spend, and routinely receive double-digit returns on investment, by performing a Comprehensive Medical Claims Audit and Recovery project which only requires a total of approximately 8-10 hours of the client’s time over the course of the entire project (9-12 months in length).
 In addition to the opportunity for economic return, our audits help health plans and fiduciaries fulfill their legal and managerial responsibilities.